multipitch/untilperfect/README.rst

 Install using pip in editable mode in a virtual environment.
 For \*nix only.
-Requires python, git, make, pyenv, virtualenv, virtualenvwrapper.
-Other dependencies automatically installed.
+Requires python, git, make, pyenv, virtualenv, virtualenvwrapper, latex, librsvg Other dependencies are automatically installed.
 ::

     $ mkdir -p ~/git/untilperfect